1. When is the best time to travel to Argentina?

 The tap water is safe to drink in Buenos Aires and most parts of the country.
 To be sure, ask your tour leader or the hotel/restaurant staff.
 Bottled water is readily available and should be used in remote rural areas.

 No immunizations are currently required for visiting Argentina.
 Hepatitis A and Typhoid are recommended.
 For the most current information, please consult your doctor and/or check out the Center for Disease Control web-site at www.cdc.gov

 All visitors must have a valid passport to enter Argentina and proof of onward passage.
 Your passport should be valid for at least six months after your departure date.
-There is a reciprocity fee charged to citizens from the United States, Canada and Australia that must be paid online in advance of your arrival to Argentina.
-This includes airports, land border crossings, and ports.
-If one arrives in Argentina without showing proof that the fee was paid, he/she will not be able to enter Argentina.
+There is no longer an Argentina reciprocity fee charged to citizens from the United States, Canada, or Australia.

 For all other nationalities, please consult with your nearest embassy or consulate for information on entry requirements.
 Entry requirements change with surprising frequency.
 It is each traveler's responsibility to check with the consulate for the most up-to-date visa information.